pinobatch/240p-test-mini/gba/README.md

 the menu with the Control Pad and the A and B Buttons.
 There are two pages of tests: one with mostly still images and one with more interactive tests.
 Each test is controlled with the Control Pad and the A and Select Buttons.
-To show help for any test, press Start or read src/helppages.txt.
 To leave a test, press the B Button.

+To show help for any test, press Start or read `src/helppages.txt`.
+Gus, the character at left, was an esports instructor until game publishers cracked down on the esports academies in June 2012 and July 2013.
+Then he became a home theater installer.

 Because the controls match the Game Boy Color version, the L and R (shoulder) buttons are not used.